-As a general rule, students may not record classes except with the express permission of the class instructor.
+Students may not record faculty or staff.
+Students may not record classes except with the express permission of the class instructor.
 Classes may be recorded in accordance with disability accommodations granted by the Office of Accessibility Services (OAS), or at the discretion of the instructor for such reasons as religious observance, illness, or accident (or for any reason that the instructor deems appropriate).
 Instructors may also choose to make class recordings available to all students as a matter of classroom policy.